Milkshake10401/Internship-Preliminaries-Data.ai/Key_information.md

-# Outlier detection methods and implementation.
+# A. Outlier detection methods and implementation.

 ### Q1: How do we define Outlier Detection Method and why do we use it?